infamousbazooka/WorkInProgress/README.md

 ## Warnings

-* THE APP WILL CRASH when you first launch it.
-Cause of routing.
-It needs to default to `LoginComponenet` First and then move to `MainComponent` and `MainComponent` has methods that console.log the uid which isn't available as you haven't logged in yet.
+* To test login and firebase features uncomment line 38 in `DAshboardCOmponent`.
+And on loading your app ALWAYS LOGIN FIRST
-* Hence `http://localhost:4200/#/login` and login with test@test.com and testtest as user and password, after successful login it will route to `MainComponent`
+* `http://localhost:4200/#/login` and login with test@test.com and testtest as user and password, after successful login it will route to `MainComponent`
+* IF YOU UNCOMMENT THAT LINE OF CODE ON EVERY NG SERVE YOU HAVE TO LOGIN FIRST.
+* Will fix this tonight. - Aldy

 ## Docs